swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 **Changes between version 1.1 and version 1.2:**

--   This profile now explicitly defines requirements for the use of signed authentication request messages, see sections 2.1 and 5.2.
+-   This profile now explicitly defines requirements for the use of signed authentication request messages, see sections 2.1and 5.2.

 -   This profile now allows the HTTP-POST binding to be used for sending authentication request messages (see chapter 5.2, “Binding and